salaboy/from-monolith-to-k8s/workshop.md

 <img src="workshop-imgs/18-cluster-is-being-created.png" alt="Cluster is being created" width="700px">

-Make sure that you have followed the steps in [Setting up your Google Cloud account](#setting-up-your-google-cloud-account) and [Setting up your Camunda Cloud account](#setting-up-your-camunda-cloud-account), as both of these accounts needs to be ready to proceed to the next sections.
+Make sure that you have followed the steps in [Setting up your Google Cloud account](#google-cloud-account) and [Setting up your Camunda Cloud account](#camunda-cloud-account), as both of these accounts needs to be ready to proceed to the next section.

-**Let's switch back to Google Cloud to setup your Kubernetes Cluster to start deploying your Cloud-Native Applications!** :rocket:
+**Let's switch back to Google Cloud to setup your Kubernetes cluster, to start deploying your Cloud-Native Applications!** :rocket:

-# Checking your Kubernetes Cluster and installing Knative
+# Checking your Kubernetes cluster and installing Knative

 During this workshop, you will be using **Cloud Shell** to interact with your Kubernetes Cluster, this avoids you setting up tools in your local environment and it provides quick access to the cluster resources.